Primary

 The down knee should be directly under your hip.
 Squeeze the glute on your kneeling side to create hip stability.
 Your core fights rotation while you press—if you're twisting, reduce the weight.
 The landmine arc should feel natural through your shoulder.

-Want Half-Kneeling Landmine Press in your program?
+See where Half-Kneeling Landmine Press fits in your weekly plan

 Set up a barbell in a landmine attachment or corner.